Stanley, Perthshire: History

-John Murray, the 4th Duke of Atholl, decided in the 18th century to harness of the nearby River Tay to power a cotton mill.
+John Murray, the 4th Duke of Atholl, decided in the 18th century to harness the nearby River Tay to power a cotton mill.
 Richard Arkwright, an inventor of cotton-spinning machinery was persuaded by George Dempster (the local MP), while Dempster was visiting Cromford in Derbyshire, to come to Scotland to set up a cotton mill in Stanley as well as one at New Lanark.
 Stanley Mills opened in 1787, and by its 10th year employed 350 people.

 The village of Stanley was built to house the workers of the mill.
 Work on the village began in 1784.
 It was designed by the Duke of Atholl's factor James Stobie.
 By 1799 the village's population was around 400, and by 1831 it had reached around 2,000 residents, about 50% of whom worked in the mill.

 Stanley Mill

-Stanley was largely founded to house workers for a huge mill on the banks of the River Tay.

 The mill was originally water-powered but was later converted to steam and finally to electric power.
-For most of its history it produced cotton thread, but in the 20th century changed to cigarette ribbon.
+For most of its history it produced cotton thread, but in the 20th century changed to cotton belting, sold around the world to drive machinery.
 The Dempster & Co company was established in 1787 by seven men including Richard Arkwright, George Dempster and William Sandeman to build the mill on land feued from the Duke of Atholl to provide employment to Highlanders affected by the clearances.
-A fire in 1799 destroyed a large section of the mill and it reopened in 1802, partly with advice from David Dale of New Lanark (which it closely resembles).
+A fire in 1799 destroyed a large section of the mill.
+It reopened in 1802, advice from David Dale of New Lanark making for a close resemblance.

 The mill used coal gas for lighting until 1921, when this was replaced by a hydroelectric power plant, which was built to also supply electricity to the village.
 The power station was closed in 1965 but was reopened in 2003 by npower.

 From the 1960s the mill was in decline, and it finally closed down in 1989.
 After that the mill fell derelict.
-Historic Scotland bought the mill in 1995 and over the next ten years, in liaison with the Phoenix Trust, the buildings renovated and turned into private flats plus a museum depicting life in the 19th century and the story of the mill.
+Historic Scotland bought the mill in 1995 and over the next ten years, in liaison with the Phoenix Trust, the buildings were renovated and turned into private flats plus a museum depicting life in the 19th century and the story of the mill.

+Sport

+The section of the River Tay near the village is a popular location for canoeing and fishing.
+Fishing permits are required for brown trout or salmon; only fly fishing is allowed.

+Stanley F.C. was an association football club from 1890 until it was disbanded in 1954.